About Us + Visiting ACA

 Our 4th floor classrooms can be reached through our gallery space.
 If exiting the elevator on the 3rd floor, turn right.
 Once you enter the gallery, the stairs to the 4th floor can be reached at the far left side of the room.

 ACA will have a number of designated parking spots in the adjacent lot, and you can also park on surrounding streets unless otherwise marked.
 There is usually parking on Academy Street and Jason Street, as well as Mass Ave.
 There is plenty of on-street parking on Academy and Maple Street as well.
+The Town of Arlington has an interactive map for those looking for municipal parking in the area.

 The Maple Street entrance is wheelchair accessible and has a round driveway for easy drop offs.
 There are two ADA accessible parking spaces along Maple Street if you need to park.
 When you enter the building, turn left and go down the hallway for the elevator to the 3rd floor.